 Spring water is natural water from underground springs.
-A high quality spring water brand will collect the naturally alkalized water directly from its source, fill it up and send it to your home or office.
 There is usually no extra filtration or minerals added to spring water, so you can drink clean, spring and healthy water as it is obtained from nature.

 Distilled water is a technical process that removes everything from water.
 Both good and bad.
 It’s completely pure but has nothing in it.
 As a result, many people consider it to be ’empty’ water as it lacks any nutrients and any taste.